jedld/ics-os/README.md

 ```
 ## Build Environment

-Ubuntu 16.04 64-bit is the last tested working build environment.
-Virtualbox can be used
-to run this version of Ubuntu.
-However, docker is the recommended build environment since new versions
-of Ubuntu do not work anymore.
+Ubuntu 22.04 LTS 64-bit is the recommended build environment.
+The build system has been updated to work on modern 64-bit systems while cross-compiling the 32-bit operating system.
+Docker is the recommended build environment for consistent results across different host systems.

-### Using Docker to build
+### Using Docker to build (Recommended)

-ICS-OS is a 32-bit operating system and requires a 32-bit build environment.
+ICS-OS is a 32-bit operating system that can run on both 32-bit and 64-bit (AMD64) hardware.
 You need to install
 [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/)
 to build the ICS-OS kernel and user applications.